-A.1 Valero is inviting your company to submit a proposal for the supply of natural gas electricity to all VALERO facilities described in this RFP.
-Your proposal should cover all (and only) of those identified facilities.
+A.1 Valero is inviting your company to submit a proposal for the supply of natural gas and electricity to all of Valero facilities described in this RFP.
+Your proposal should cover only of those identified supplies and services requested.

-A.2 Please be aware that the results of this RFP process will be an important factor influencing the award of all future business with VALERO, and will play an important role in the selection of "energy partners" for VALERO.
+A.2 Please be aware that the results of this RFP process will be an important factor influencing the award of all future business with Valero, and will play an important role in the selection of "energy partners" for Valero.

-A.3 In regard to information provided by or on behalf of VALERO in this RFP or in subsequent negotiations:
+A.3 In regard to information provided by or on behalf of Valero in this RFP or in subsequent negotiations:

-A.3.1 No representation or warranty is given by VALERO as to the completeness or accuracy of such information; and
+A.3.1 No representation or warranty is given by Valero as to the completeness or accuracy of such information; and

-A.3.2 The supplier must keep such information in confidence, not disclose it, and not use it except for the purposes of the supplier's proposal to VALERO in response to this RFP.
-Suppliers must execute a confidentiality agreement, which is attached as Appendix ___.
+A.3.2 Attached is a Confidentiality Agreement to be signed by your company in the event that you determine to submit a proposal.
+Upon receipt of a Confidentiality Agreement in the form attached, Valero will provide you with detailed load information.

 A.4 Suppliers and/or their representatives must be available to discuss the details of their proposal during the proposal evaluation process.
-VALERO reserves the right to negotiate specific terms with its preferred supplier(s) prior to the award of a formal contract resulting from this invitation.
-VALERO does not bind itself to accept any proposal.
+Valero reserves the right to negotiate specific terms with its preferred supplier(s) prior to the award of a formal contract resulting from this invitation.
+Valero does not bind itself to accept any proposal.

-A.5 .
-All proposals must conform to each of the requirements set out in this document.
+A.5 All proposals must conform to each of the requirements set out in this document.
 Non-conforming proposals may not be considered.
 A conforming proposal may contain additional alternative proposals for further consideration.

-A.6 VALERO may require a supplier to provide additional information to allow further consideration of the proposal.
+A.6 Valero may require a supplier to provide additional information to allow further consideration of the proposal.
 Note that VALERO will use the information provided by the supplier solely for the purposes of this procurement initiative.

-A.7 VALERO is not responsible for any costs incurred in responding to this REP or incurred by the supplier in subsequent negotiations.
+A.7 Valero is not responsible for any costs incurred in responding to this RFP or incurred by the supplier in subsequent negotiations.

 A.8 The supplier's electric power and natural gas proposals must remain valid for a period of 90 days and 60 days, respectively, from the required date of submission.